 Jungle Scout offers a few different tools you can use to find and analyze products to sell on Amazon:

-How to find suppliers on Alibaba
+How to buy from Alibaba

 After you know what product you’d like to sell, find suppliers for it!
 If you searched for products on Amazon, Alibaba pretty much works the same way.
 Simply conduct a keyword search and see what comes up.